Skip to main content

 For notebooks, two life cycle options are supported:

 • spot: The container will be run on spot instances.
-This is the cheapest method, the container can be killed by a spot instance interruption in which case all your changes will be lost.
+This is the most cost-efficient method, but the container can be killed by a spot instance interruption in which case all your changes will be lost.

 Env variables